Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 ### Install H2P

+Do (from your apps rootfolder) a

-Do a composer require kriansa/h2p:dev-master or put "kriansa/h2p": "dev-master" in the require path of your composer.json and run composer update or install.
+(sudo) composer require kriansa/h2p:dev-master

+or put "kriansa/h2p": "dev-master" in the require path of your composer.json and run composer update or install.
 The dev-master version is very important!.
 (Note to self: For OpenShift you may need to to downgrade some dependencies because it runs on php 5.4.
 Which ones you can see in the console while deploying).
 Now you should have a 'vendor' folder in your limesurvey rootfolder.